Analytic nuclear gradients including oriented external electric fields in a molecule-fixed frame: Theory

 where $\Psi$ represents the quantum-mechanical state of the field-perturbed molecule and $\mu=\langle\Psi|\hat \mu|\Psi\rangle$ is the total average molecule dipole moment.

 The derivative of the energy with respect to a perturbation $\chi$ (e.g., nuclear displacement) is given by

 where $X^\chi=\partial X/\partial\chi$.
 The first term, $E_0^\chi$, represents the gradient of the field-free energy.
 The full formalism of $E_0^\chi$ depends on the underlying quantum-mechanical method and is beyond the scope of this work, although it does not depend directly on the perturbation of the external field or the dipole operator and includes the field only through trivial inclusion of the $-\hat{\mu}\cdot\varepsilon$ term in the Fock matrix.
 The influence of the perturbation directly on the coupling with the external electric field is contained in the last two terms of the \Cref{eq:grad}.
+Because the field-dependent contributions are fully separated from the method-specific term $E_0^\chi$, the present formulation is inherently method-independent.
+In practice, these additional terms can be implemented as a modular extension on top of any existing field-free analytic gradient framework, provided that analytic gradients of the underlying theory are available.

 The second term describes the change in the molecular dipole moment with respect to nuclear displacements, while the third term describes the reorientation of the field within the reference frame as discussed below.
 The total dipole moment consists of nuclear and electronic contributions,

 where $Z_i$ and $\mathbf R_i$ denote the charge and vector position of nucleus $i$, respectively, and $\hat{\mathbf r}$ is the electronic position operator.

 The derivative (block of the Jacobian) of the nuclear dipole moment with respect to $\mathbf R_i$ is,